GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: Computational Experiments

 \section{Computational Experiments}

 In this section, we first provide an overview of our design for computational experiments on metabolic models.
 Next, we describe the experimental setup in detail, including the data, baseline methods, and evaluation metrics employed.
 Finally, we present the experimental results along with key observations.
-All the notations mentioned in this section are listed in Table \ref{table: notations}.